scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ~~~
 {: #figure-30 title="The SCION header within the protocol stack in a typical deployment"}

 A complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple.
 The ISD-AS part is used for inter-domain routing, whilst the endpoint address part is only used for intra-domain forwarding at the source and destination ASes.
-This implies that endpoint addresses are only required to be globally unique within each SCION AS.
-An endpoint running a SCION stack using a {{RFC1918}} could therefore directly communicate with another SCION endpoint using a {{RFC1918}} endpoint address in a different SCION AS.
+This implies that endpoint addresses are only required to be unique within each SCION AS.
+An endpoint running a SCION stack using a {{RFC1918}} endpoint address could therefore directly communicate with another SCION endpoint using a {{RFC1918}} endpoint address in a different SCION AS.

 The data transmission order for SCION is the same as for IPv6 as defined in Introduction of {{RFC8200}}.